IEC Recognized Organization (RO) Canada Programs

 In the event of a missed deadline, any subsequent interest will require you to join our waiting list again.
 Your prior position on the waiting list will not be reinstated.

-RO IEC 2025 Season - CLOSED
+RO IEC 2026 Season

 FAQs

-No, IEC deletes all profiles from one Season to the other.
+No, IEC deletes all profiles from one IEC Season to the other.
 So, if you are accepted into our RO program, you will need to create a brand new IEC profile under Stepwest and start from zero once the new IEC season begins.
 You can follow the steps here to create an IEC profile.

 Try again!
 The regulation changed during IEC 2023.
 If you could not travel to Canada before your POE expired in the past, it no longer counts as a participation anymore.
 So apply again under regular IEC!